 An introduction to the humanities through an investigation of important changes in our culture associated with Darwin's theory of evolution.
 Readings drawn from literature, philosophy, and science.
+This course is also writing instruction intensive.

 Prerequisite(s): [(COM 101) OR (COM 111) OR (IIT Communication Placement: 102)] (3-0-3) (C)(H)